MikhaD/nixos-config/modules/home-manager/bash/README.md

 - `prompt.section.privilege.precedence`: sorting priority this section in the prompt (default is 5).

 ### Prompt Icons
-- `prompt.icons.start`: icon to use at the start of the prompt (default is "").
+- `prompt.icons.start`: icon to use at the start of the prompt (default is "").
-- `prompt.icons.end`: icon to use at the end of the prompt (default is "").
+- `prompt.icons.end`: icon to use at the end of the prompt (default is "").
-- `prompt.icons.sep`: icon to use as separator between sections (default is "").
+- `prompt.icons.sep`: icon to use as separator between sections (default is "").

+### Extra Lines
+- `bash.extra`: list of extra lines appended to the end of the generated bashrc (after all module content).
+Each item becomes its own line.

 ## Extra Functionality
 - cd accepts any number of `.`s after `..` to go up additional directories (e.g. `cd ...` goes up 2 directories, `cd ....` goes up 3, etc).